canfar/openstack-sandbox/doc/user_guide/image_management.md

   ```
   The **cloud-init** package will download customization scripts from this URL and execute them.
 In this case it will install Condor and the CANFAR configuration.
 It should work with most modern Debian-derived (including Ubunutu) and Redhat-derived (including CentOS) flavours of Linux.

+### Provide image from an external source

+VM images from external sources can be added through the Create button at the top-right of the Images window.
+A variety of options are available, including providing a URL for an image, or directly uploading it.
+The image Format is a required option, and the most typical values are Raw (e.g., for a **.iso** cloud image from a Linux distribution), or **QCOW2** (format normally used by OpenStack internally, e.g., for snapshots).

+### Check status of instances

+The Instances window shows all running instances.

+Clicking on the **Instance Name** gives further detailed information about the instance in the Overview tab (how long it has been up, security groups, which image it was instantiated from).
+The Log tab will show startup information as well as a number of useful details provided by the cloud-init package (helpful for debugging boot/device problems for example).
+This log will not always have useful information, and sometimes problems are best debugged in the Console tab.
+This shows an embedded VNC client that is able to show console output for the entire boot process.
+If a user account (+ password) exists on the VM, it is possible to log in directly through this client, without requiring SSH access.
+The VNC client can send "Ctrl-Alt-Delete" (button near top of the screen) to attempt to reboot the VM.
+This is sometimes a convenient feature as it restarts the VM while preserving any changes (e.g., installed / changed files) that may be on it.

+### Log into an instance

+By default, the IP address associated with a VM is internal (not publically accessible).
+Each project will typically have a small quota of public IPs that are managed through the Access & Security window under the Floating IPs tab.
+Click on Allocate IP to Project to obtain a number, and then Associate and Disassociate with the running VMs of your choice.

+Once a public IP is obtained, you can ssh in.
+The generic user account into which the supplied SSH key has been injected by cloud-init depends on how the VM has been configured by each Linux distribution.
+The easiest way to find out is to attempt to connect as the root user, e.g.,
+    ```
+    $ ssh root@10.1.0.224
+    Please login as the user "ubuntu" rather than the user "root".
+    ```
 ### Save a snapshot

 To save the current state of the VM (e.g., once a VM is configured and ready for batch processing), switch to the Instances window and click on the Create Snapshot button next to the instance of interest.
 After selecting a name, it will be stored in the Project tab of the Images window, and available for subsequent instantiation.

-### Provide image from an external source

-VM images from external sources can be added through the Create button at the top-right of the Images window.
-A variety of options are available, including a URL for the image, and directly uploading it.
-The image Format is a required option, and the most typical values are Raw (e.g., for a **.iso** cloud image from a Linux distribution), or **QCOW2** (format normally used by OpenStack internally, e.g., for snapshots).
+### Shut down a VM

+A VM is shut down by clicking on the check box next to it in the Instances window, and then clicking on the Terminate Instance button at the top-right.

 ## Command-line interface